vitwit/cada/docs/integration.md

 # Integration

-Follow these steps to integrate the availblob module into your Cosmos SDK-based application.
+Follow these steps to integrate the avail-da module into your Cosmos SDK-based application.

-A fully integrated example application is available in this repository under the simapp directory, which can be used as a reference.

 ### app.go wiring